 Fleas can be very frustrating for anyone to deal with, especially if there is a fairly large infestation in your home or on your pets.
 These stubborn pests seem to find their way into many places that seem impossible to reach without flight!
 Sometimes they can even get up onto tables, chairs, beds and other horrible places.
 How is this possible?
 Lets take a moment to look at the facts!

 While fleas cannot fly, they have an amazing ability to jump large distances with relative ease.
 In fact, fleas can jump approximately 4-5 feet upwards!
 Many wonder how it’s possible for such a small pest to be able to accomplish such an amazing feat of acrobatics.
 Their secret lies in their strong legs and another very important element.
 Fleas are equipped with something called Resilin.
-This protein has very similar properties as rubber and it gives the flea a sort of springboard (once its compressed) that launches it forward (or upwards) when it wants to reach certain places in your home.
+This protein has very similar properties as rubber and it gives the flea a sort of springboard (once its compressed) that launches it forward (or upwards) when it wants to reach certain places.
 During its airborne assault, it can land on your pets or you, looking for fresh blood (yikes).

 Do Fleas Fly on Humans and Are You at Risk?